Great, you’ve got some dates. Full of fiber and disease-fighting antioxidants, dates make for a tasty snack or a good base for energy balls.

 The bad news is that dates do go bad.

-The good news is that you can find out if your dates are still edible, as well as how to store them so they don’t go bad, below.
+The good news is that you can find out if your dates are still edible and how to store them so they don’t go bad below.

 How To Tell If Dates Have Gone Bad

 Are your dates off?
 It’s not hard to tell.
 The signs are: